BEXIS2/Documents/Docs/Configuration.md

 >[!SETTING]
 >__LDAP Configurations__ (_Settings -> Application Settings -> General_) (_default: not set and active_)

-BEXIS2 can connect to multiple LDAP server.
-Details need to be filled according to the given items.
+BEXIS2 can connect to multiple LDAP servers.
+Details need to be filled in according to the given items.
 >[!SETTING]
 >__JWT__ (_Settings -> Application Settings -> General_) (_default: default values_)